Christabel-Analytics/Data-Analysis-Portfolio/README.md

 Welcome to my data analysis portfolio.
+About
+I am a Public Health graduate building my skills in data analysis with an interest in applying data-driven approaches to public health and epidemiology.

 This repository showcases my practical projects using SQL, Microsoft Excel, and Power BI, with a focus on data cleaning, analysis, visualization, and communicating data-driven insights.
 Projects

 SQL